-- 2. Construction or reconstruction of buildings or additions to existing buildings or other impervious surface (activities regulated pursuant to Section 134-4.C) are exempt where the following conditions are met: - a.
+- 2. Construction or reconstruction of buildings or additions to existing buildings or other impervious surface (activities regulated pursuant to Section 134-4) are exempt where the following conditions are met: - a.
 An area of impervious surface is removed from the site equal to, or in excess of, the proposed impervious surface area. - b.
 The area where existing impervious surface is removed pursuant to Item 3.a above must be restored with a minimum of twelve (12) inches of topsoil and stabilized pervious groundcover. - 3.
-Lot line adjustment subdivisions are exempt when no increase in impervious surface is proposed. - D. Simplified Procedure for Single Family Dwellings
+Lot line adjustment subdivisions are exempt when no increase in impervious surface is proposed. - D. Basic Procedure for Existing Single Family Dwelling Lots

-Individual home construction projects on existing single-family lots which result in less than two thousand five hundred (2,500) square feet of new impervious area (including the building footprint, driveway, sidewalks, swimming pools, patios, and parking areas) or less than five thousand (5,000) square feet of earth disturbance but do not meet exemption criteria of Section 134-5.C or are subject to the additional criteria of Sections 134-15, 134-16 or 134-17 may utilize the simplified procedure within Appendix I to meet requirements of the Ordinance and are not required to submit formal stormwater management plans to the Township.
+Individual residential construction projects on existing single-family lots that are classifed as regulated activities which result in less than two thousand five hundred (2,500) square feet of new impervious area (including the building footprint, driveway, sidewalks, swimming pools, patios, and parking areas) and less than five thousand (5,000) square feet of earth disturbance but do not meet exemption criteria of Section 134-5.C (or are exempt from peak rate reduction requirements but are subject to the additional criteria of Sections 134-15, 134-16 or 134-17) may utilize the procedure within Appendix I to meet requirements of the Ordinance and are not required to submit formal stormwater management plans to the Township.
 This procedure may not be utilized for proposed subdivision or land development.